Moving To Jersey as a Business, Successful Entrepreneur Or HNWI

 - settled status to successful applicants who have been living in Jersey continuously for 5 years or more by 31st December 2020.
-This allows them to continue to living and working in Jersey.
-They will also be able to apply for British nationality.
+This allows them to continue living and working in Jersey.
+They will also be able to apply for British nationality

-- pre-settled status to applicants who fulfill all the requirements of the application but have been living in Jersey for less than 5 years.
-This includes those who move to Jersey between the end of 2018 and 31st December 2020.
-After they have completed 5 years residence they can then apply for settled status.
+- pre-settled status to applicants who fulfil all the requirements of the application but have been living in Jersey for less than 5 years.
+This includes those who moved to Jersey between the end of 2018 and 31st December 2020.
+After they have completed 5 years residency they can then apply for settled status

-- the ability family members who are living with, or join, EU citizens in Jersey by 31st December 2020, to apply for settled status, after 5 years in the Island.
+- the ability for family members who are living with, or joined, EU citizens in Jersey by 31st December 2020, to apply for settled status, after 5 years in the Island

-- close family members (spouses, civil and unmarried partners, dependent children and grandchildren, and dependent parents and grandparents) the ability to join EU citizens in the Island (where the family relationship existed on 31st December 2020).
+- for close family members (spouses, civil and unmarried partners, dependent children and grandchildren, and dependent parents and grandparents) to join EU citizens in the Island (where the family relationship existed on 31st December 2020).

 To apply for settled status you need to provide the following to the Jersey Customs and Immigration Service:

-- an identity document (Passport or National Identity Document); and
+- an identity document (Passport or National Identity Document)

-- a recent photograph to confirm your identity and nationality; and
+- a recent photograph to confirm your identity and nationality

 - declaration of any criminal convictions.